Sirupsen/highlights/README.md

 * AMAZON_USER - Amazon login
 * AMAZON_PASS - Amazon password
-* STMP - your smtp server. you can get a free one from mailgun
+* SMTP - your smtp server. you can get a free one from mailgun
 * USER - SMTP login
 * PASS - SMTP password
 * TO - Email address to send the highlight to, e.g. yours